James Jelley: Politics

 James was elected to the Woodville Council in 1909 and served until 1911.
 He had joined the Labor Party at the age of 19, and was to become president of the Eight Hours Union and president of the Woodville branch of the party.
 He was selected to contest the Australian House of Representatives seat of Boothby in 1911 but was unsuccessful.
 He was elected to the Legislative Council in 1912 on one of the Central district seats, and held the seat for 21 years.
 He served on the Cabinets of two Labor administrations: as Minister for Railways (1924–1925) and Chief Secretary (1924–1926) during the Gunn ministry, then Chief Secretary (1926–1930) and Minister of Local Government, Immigration, Repatriation and Irrigation (1930–1933) in the second Hill ministry.
 He resigned from Cabinet in 1933 in protest at the appointment of the Premier, Lionel Hill, as Agent-General in London.
 He retired from parliament in 1933, and the same year was appointed chairman of the Betting Control Board, holding the post until 1939.
 He continued as a member of the BCB until December 1953, when failing health forced his resignation.
 He was buried privately, his family having refused the Government's offer of a State funeral.

 Family

-His parents John Jelley (ca.1847 – 6 June 1912) and Elizabeth Stevenson Jelley (ca.1849 – 31 March 1929) had four children:
+His parents John Jelley (ca.1847 – 6 June 1912) and Elizabeth Stevenson Jelley (ca.1849 – 31 March 1929) had five children: